microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/sitepage-create.md

 ## <a name="request-body"></a>Corpo da solicitação

-No corpo da solicitação, fornece uma representação JSON do recurso [sitePage][] para criar.
+No corpo da solicitação, forneça uma representação JSON do recurso [sitePage][] a ser criado.

 ## <a name="example"></a>Exemplo